dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 DOTNET_STARTUP_HOOKS=/path/to/StartupHook1.dll!StartupHookNamespace.StartupHookType1;/path/to/StartupHook2.dll!StartupHookNamespace.StartupHookType2
 ```

-The list is a semicolon-delimited list of assembly paths (absolute, or
-relative to the working directory), each with a type name following an
+This variable is a list of absolute assembly paths, each with a type
-exclamation mark.
+name following an exclamation mark.
+The list is delimited by the
+platform-specific path separator (`;` on Windows and `:` on Unix).
+It
+may not contain any empty entries or a trailing path separator.

 Setting this environment variable will cause each of the specified
 types' `public static void Initialize()` methods to be called in